jenkins-sud/amida-messaging-microservice/README.md

 Note: This is optional.
 It is here in its own section because it is complicated and not necessary unless you are developing/testing something that uses push notifications.

 - Set up and start the [Amida Notification Microservice](https://github.com/amida-tech/amida-notification-microservice)
-  - Set the `NOTIFICATION_MICROSERVICE_URL` value in the `.env` file to the url for the notification microservice service.
-  - If you haven't already, create a "push notifications service user" on the Auth Service with username and password matching your `PUSH_NOTIFICATIONS_SERVICE_USER_USERNAME` and `PUSH_NOTIFICATIONS_SERVICE_USER_PASSWORD` values respectively in the `.env` file.
-To do so, follow the instructions in [the Orange API repo README](https://github.com/amida-tech/orange-api).
-Note: Your values for `PUSH_NOTIFICATIONS_SERVICE_USER_USERNAME` and `PUSH_NOTIFICATIONS_SERVICE_USER_PASSWORD` must match the values for these variables in the Notification Microservice.
-  - Set the `PUSH_NOTIFICATIONS_ENABLED=true`
+- In your `.env` file, set the `NOTIFICATION_MICROSERVICE_URL` and push notifications -related environment variables with values matching those set in the `amida-notification-microserivce`

 # Deployment